 - Logs metadata (but so do most other providers)

-Do I Really Need a VPN on My Mac?
+Do I Need a VPN for Mac?

 There seems to be a long standing and deep rooted belief that Mac systems are perfectly secure, as opposed to Windows alternatives that are riddled with security flaws.
 Part of this stigma comes from the recent past, when Macs didn’t get nearly as many viruses as Windows machines.
 In fact, one of the selling points of Mac systems is proprietary software with superior security features.